kosmo-toast/Password-Manager/README.md

 # Password-Manager
-You can save a password and it automaticly encrypts it
+It's a simple password manager that saves youre passwords and then encrypts them with "Fernet" It saves the passwords in a folder that you create